jgespiga/memalloc/README.md

 # MemAlloc

-Memory allocator written in Rust for learning purposes.
-The memory is requested from the kernel using [`mmap`](https://man7.org/linux/man-pages/man2/mmap.2.html) syscalls.
+Custom general purpose Memory allocator written in Rust.
+The memory is requested from the kernel using [`mmap`](https://man7.org/linux/man-pages/man2/mmap.2.html) syscalls on Unix and [`VirtualAlloc`](https://learn.microsoft.com/es-es/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc) on Windows.

 Run the examples: